-LEAKAGE SOURCE INCLUDED / OPTIONAL / EXCLUDED JUSTIFICATION / EXPLANATION OF CHOICE Crops Excluded Forestlands eligible for this methodology do not produce agricultural crops that could cause activity shifting Livestock Excluded Grazing activities, if occurring in the baseline sce- nario, are assumed to continue at the same levels under the project scenario and thus there are no leakage impacts Market Timber Included Reductions in product output due to project activity may be compensated by other entities in the marketplace.
+LEAKAGE SOURCE INCLUDED / OPTIONAL / EXCLUDED JUSTIFICATION / EXPLANATION OF CHOICE Activity- Shifting Timber Harvesting Excluded Project Proponent must demonstrate no activity-shifting leakage beyond the de minimis threshold will occur as a result of project implementation.
+Crops Excluded Forestlands eligible for this methodology do not produce agricultural crops that could cause activity shifting.
+Livestock Excluded Grazing activities, if occurring in the baseline scenario, are assumed to continue at the same levels under the project scenario and thus there are no leakage impacts.
+Market Timber Included Reductions in product output due to project activity may be compensated by other entities in the marketplace.
 Those emissions must be included in the quantification of project benefits.